alfredzou/alfredzou.github.io/_posts/2020-06-19-HackForBetterDays.md

 I think the ideal strategy starts with the ideation phase, where everyone agrees on the general app idea, the functionalities, the target users, etc. Then the hackers will focus on app design, including UX.
 It's hard for hipsters to know the technical capabilities of the hackers.
 Giving hackers complete control of the app and UX design, will streamline the development process, as they known their technical capabilities the best.
 In the meantime, the hustlers will focus on the pitch, which includes greater research into the impact, competitors, scalability, etc. of the app.

 ##### Diverse and small
 During the ideation phase, it's extremely difficult in coming up with an app idea.
 Picking an app idea that not only fits the theme, uses the organiser's products, and is unique or can improve on an existing app, is extremely difficult.
 This is where diversity comes into play.
 By leveraging the unique backgrounds and experiences of each team member, a lot more ideas can be brainstormed and evaluated.
+I believe no matter who you are, everyone has something valuable they can bring to the table.

 Additionally, I think a small team size between 4 to 6 is ideal because it's easier to get everyone engaged.
 Team engagement is important because...